paunik/cv/README.md

 # Nikola Paunović's digital CV

-_Senior backend engineer and team lead with a focus on data-heavy consumer applications.
-I run a 400GB+ Postgres database and use Redis for caching and async job processing.
-At peaks served 12000 rpm._
+_Senior backend engineer and team lead with a focus on data-heavy consumer applications._

 ## About